Updated: Apr 19

 At least among the top three catchy and memorable names in your pre-final list.
 The name should be short, easy to say, and easy to recall.

 Tested for different cultures, nationalities, races, and native languages.
 You have to know exactly what your brand name means in other cultures and how it sounds to their ears and perception.

 Doesn't have special or native characters that are difficult to be pronounced or read in other languages.

-Chosen after a comprehensive and proper research on trade marks, domain name availability and similar businesses or products with similar names.
-This is tricky, because you can always differentiate your new brand by playing with letters, words, or a mix of two words.
-In all cases, you have to be careful not violate copyrights.
+Chosen after comprehensive and proper research on trademarks, domain name availability and similar businesses or products with similar names.
+This is tricky because you can always differentiate your new brand by playing with letters, words, or a mix of two words.
+In all cases, you have to be careful not to violate copyrights.
 Ask your legal department if necessary.